Vice Provost and Dean of Students Office

 With 18 teams competing at the NCAA Division I level, Varsity Athletics participates in a number of anti-hazing educational initiatives including:

-• Hazing prevention education with all first-year student-athletes and student-athlete leaders
+• Hazing prevention education with all first-year student-athletes and student-athlete leaders.

-• Leadership training for student-athletes focused on bystander behaviors and intervention
+• Leadership training for student-athletes focused on bystander behaviors and intervention.

 Fraternity & Sorority Life

-The fraternity and sorority community believes that true sisterhood and brotherhood is fostered in an atmosphere where social and moral responsibility, respect and commitment to higher standards is valued and practiced.
+The fraternity and sorority community believes that true friendship is fostered in an atmosphere where social and moral responsibility, respect and commitment to higher standards is valued and practiced.
 Therefore, a fraternity or sorority program which includes hazing is contrary and detrimental to the purpose of the University of Vermont, the educational and personal development of it’s students, and has no place within the fraternity and sorority community.

 Fraternity & Sorority Educational Initiatives: